Danger Level: 3/5

 Common questions about identification, prevention, and treatment

-Are house flies dangerous?
+Are house flies actually dangerous, or just gross?

 Similar Pests